 ROTC training goes beyond the typical college classroom in that students will not only learn skills one would expect to find in an Army officer including how to motivate co-workers, cope with the unexpected and organize large, complex tasks, but they will also learn skills such as teamwork, tact, and effective communication which are in demand in both the civilian and business world.

 Army ROTC awards scholarships to many qualified students based strictly on merit to the most outstanding students.
-Army ROTC Advanced Course students also receive a tax-free stipend of between $300-500 per month.
-Scholarship students receive tuition, the monthly stipend, and additional funding of approximately $600 each school year for books.
-Students entering the Advanced Course must agree to complete a period of military service, either Active Duty, Army Reserve or Army National Guard upon graduation.
+Army ROTC Advanced Course receive a tax-free stipend of $420 per month.
+Scholarship students receive tuition & fees, the monthly stipend, and additional funding of approximately $1200 each school year for books.
+Students entering the Advanced Course must agree to complete a period of military service, with either Active Duty, Army Reserve or Army National Guard upon graduation.
 Students successfully completing the ROTC course will graduate with a diploma and a commission as a Second Lieutenant in the U.S. Army.

 To see an in depth definition of the Department of Defense and their mission, check out this link.